21st July 2021

-The Director General of the BBC, Tony Hall, likened BritBox to buying classic shows on DVD and said any money the BBC makes from the service will be put back into programme-making.
+The former Director General of the BBC, Tony Hall, likened BritBox to buying classic shows on DVD and said any money the BBC makes from the service will be put back into programme-making.
 However, ITV has a far larger stake in BritBox - it owns 90%.

 As well as being watchable on your computer or laptop, BritBox can be accessed on smartphones and tablets via the BritBox app (available on both Apple and Android).

 The platform is also supported by Samsung and Panasonic smart TVs or you can watch it via TV streaming devices such as Chromecast, Amazon Fire and Apple TV.
 Weighing up the best streaming device for you?
 Find out more using our guide to .

 Yes, though there are restrictions – you can use it outside of the UK temporarily, but only within the EU.